Church Street in Blackpool town centre

 Church Street in Blackpool Town Centre

 Church Street begins in the West at Central Promenade, opposite Festival House (the Wedding Chapel).
-It weaves its way past The Grand Theatre, Marks and Spencer and the Winter Gardens, and the heart of the town centre.
+It weaves its way past The Grand Theatre, Marks and Spencer and the Winter Gardens.
+Through the heart of the town centre it goes all the way to the junction of Devonshire Road and Whitegate Drive.

 Google map, highlighting Church Street in Blackpool town centre, from end to end